work for us banner

 About the role

-We want to expand our volunteer Board of Directors to support business strategy, growth and good governance, and to ensure we achieve quality and impact in all we do.
+We are expanding our volunteer Board of Directors to support business strategy, growth and good governance, and to ensure we achieve quality and impact in all we do.

 We are aiming to build on our success in health and social care and consultancy by developing our business into other areas where the voice of the public translates, for example, in care, housing or education.